ismahaneyy/Flatacuties-Code-Challenge/README.md

 # Flatacuties-Code-Challenge
-- We are required to create an app called Flatgram were we can vote for the cutest animal.
+- We are required to create an app called Flatcuties were we can vote for the cutest animal.

 ## Description